MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-configure-security-settings-for-form-templates-with-code.md

 You can create code groups under the **InfoPath Form Templates** group to grant the full trust permission set to form templates from a particular URL or UNC location.
 After doing this, every form template published to the specified location will run fully trusted.

 > [!NOTE]
 > A form template that is loaded from the local computer (My Computer Zone code group) is loaded by InfoPath using a random URL.
 For this reason, you cannot use the following procedure to grant the FullTrust permission set to such a form template.
-To grant a locally installed form template the FullTrust permission set, use one of the procedures that are described in the "Deploying Form Templates That Require Full Trust" section of the [How to: Deploy InfoPath Form Templates with Code](how-to-deploy-infopath-form-templates-with-code.md) topic.
+To grant a locally installed form template the FullTrust permission set, use one of the procedures that are described in the "Deploying Form Templates That Require Full Trust" section of the [Deploy InfoPath Form Templates with Code](how-to-deploy-infopath-form-templates-with-code.md) topic.

 ### To assign FullTrust to InfoPath forms at a specific URL or UNC location